 Whether you've done your research and have already made an informed decision to set up a discretionary trust for your loved one, or you are yet to decide which trust is right for you and your family, contact us today.
 We can help.

 To familiarise yourself with our friendly team, meet some of our beneficiaries, read our answers to frequently answered questions, or learn how we make decisions around how trust funds are spent, click on the cards below.

 We've created a number of documents about Mencap Trust Company which you might find useful:

 Covid-19 - We're still here for you

-Mencap Trust Company began the process of working from home before the national lockdown was announced back in March so that we could continue our work to protect the financial future of people with learning disabilities and autism.
+Mencap Trust Company began working from home before the national lockdown was announced in March 2020 so that we could continue our work to protect the financial future of people with learning disabilities and autism.
 We hope that you can understand if things take a little longer than usual until we can safely reopen our office and get back to full capacity.

 We assure you that our duty of care remains to ensure the health, safety, and welfare of our staff and our beneficiaries.
 We are regularly reviewing our safety procedures with the help and support of Public Health England and other health professionals to ensure that we are adhering to Government guidelines.

 In order to protect both our staff and our beneficiaries, we have ceased all of our face-to-face visits, and instead we are conducting these virtually or over the phone whenever they are required.